brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 Phase 0b oracle to prove checker behavior did not change.
 The checker must not import `cli.package` or call publication code.

+The depth sentinel follows the same staged extraction: Phase 0b `check_render.py` temporarily owns one standalone legacy helper plus the pinned numeric regression vectors.
+Phase 1 moves the canonical implementation to `sage3d.render_processing.encoded_depth_sentinel`, rewires the checker to import it, and proves identical results with those vectors.
+From Phase 1 onward, an independent checker sentinel formula is forbidden.

+**Canonical-digest acceptance tests (Phase 0b):** the trajectory digest is invariant to NPZ compression/container bytes, mtimes, artifact-root relocation, JSON whitespace, and host-path spelling changes in exactly `scene_dir` and `collision_usd`.
+It changes for any array value/shape/dtype/byte-order change;
+episode add/remove/rename/reorder; NPZ key change; non-path manifest-field change; or manifest episode-order change.
+Never remove heuristic “path-like” strings.
+Package input identity additionally includes exact `pointcloud.ply` bytes (or an equivalent canonical PLY content digest); visualization files are excluded from render/package eligibility.
+Tests cover every invariance and sensitivity case explicitly.

 ---

 ## Implementation phases

 Each phase is independently mergeable.
 Tests for a new API **co-land with the phase that creates it**; DoDs import only modules that exist at that phase.

+**Architecture freeze after revision 7:** implement Phases 0–6 through dependency-ordered PR/ticket checklists derived from these DoDs.
+Phase 0 factual discoveries update the applicable ticket and immutable decision/provenance record.
+Reopen this architecture only for contradictory new evidence or a scope/version change approved by the owner; do not add further broad narrative design during routine implementation.

 ### Decisions recorded before Phase 0a (so an engineer can start tomorrow)
 1. **Three validation lanes:**